Simonsen94/SME_Analyst/src/pages/index.md

 mainpitch:
   title: Scroll down to learn more
   description: >
-    Welcome to the SME Analyst, where small businesses can unlock the power of digital strategy and data analytics to make better-informed decisions to grow revenue and profitability.
+    Welcome to the SME Analyst, where businesses unlock the power of digital strategy and web analytics to make data-driven decisions to grow revenue and profitability.
 description: I have helped some of the biggest companies and brands within pharmaceutical, telco, retail, and insurance realize their ambitious digital growth plans.
 I am specialized in digital transformation consulting and in